A VC's Playbook: An Investor's Guide to Seed Investing

 Diversification: A Key to Mitigating Risk

-The high failure rate of startups makes stage investing particularly risky.
+The high failure rate of startups makes seed stage investing particularly risky.
 To mitigate this, investors should build a diversified portfolio.
 Diversifying increases the chances that a few high-performing companies will offset losses from others, improving the potential for significant returns.
 This is referred to as the “Power Law” and is vital to understanding the math and potential returns of early-stage venture investing.

 Best Practices for Seed-Stage Investing